 Policy Talks

-Policy Talks is a 60-minute interview session with African and global space leaders.
+Policy Talks is a high-level engagement session with African and global space leaders.

-It is one of ASLI’s flagship programmes to discuss national, continental and international global issues; how they impact on Africa and how Africa could respond.
+It is one of ASLI’s flagship programmes in which we discuss national, continental and global space-related issues; how they impact on Africa and how Africa could respond.

 There is a lot of interest in human return to the moon.
 Several countries and/or space agencies are preparing for moon missions.
 There are also multilateral cooperative efforts, with different countries trying to lead the different groupings.
 In 2014, Foundation for Space Development, a private not for profit, non-governmental organisation, conceptualised an inspiring project called Africa2Moon mission.
 The initiative was aimed at mobilising African talents and resources on a moonshot.
 What made the Africa2Moon mission experience immense challenges and delays?
 Is Africa poised to participate in renewed efforts for human presence on the moon?”